intel-iot-roadshow/roadshow-docs/docs/index.md

 ## 3. Flash Edison Firmware

-Some Edison boards have older firmware images on them.
-You **_may_** need to update the firmware to a newer version to get access to important features.
+Some Intel® Edison boards have older firmware images on them.
+Update the firmware to the latest version to get access to important features.

 [Flash Firmware on Intel Edison »](flash_firmware/index.html){: .link-button .centered}